-I am a proud native of West Virginia, and enjoy my three book clubs, electronic gadgets, New York Times crossword puzzles, anything by Brahms, sparkly hair ornaments, ghost stories, abstract painting, and stalking the albino squirrel who lives in my backyard.
+I am a proud native of West Virginia, and enjoy my three book clubs, electronic gadgets, New York Times crossword puzzles, anything by Brahms, sparkly hair ornaments, ghost stories, abstract painting, and watching the little CowKitty who stalks me in my backyard.
 My most recent obsession is the study of wine.
 I am a Certified Specialist of Wine (2016), American Wine Expert (2017), and French Wine Scholar (2018).
 If you can figure out a way for me to incorporate this very important research into my professional work, please contact me ASAP.

 Montani Semper Liberi